danforthcenter/plantcv/README.md

 If you use PlantCV please cite us.<sup>1</sup>

+*  The project website can be found [here](http://plantcv.danforthcenter.org)

-*  Installation instructions can be found [here](http://plantcv.danforthcenter.org/pages/documentation/function_docs/installation.html)
+*  Installation instructions can be found [here](http://plantcv.readthedocs.io/en/latest/installation/)

-*  Further documentation for PlantCV functions and use can be found at the [PlantCV Website](http://plantcv.danforthcenter.org/pages/documentation/)
+*  Further documentation for PlantCV functions and use can be found at the [PlantCV Read the Docs site](http://plantcv.readthedocs.io/)

 *  Test image sets can be found [here](http://plantcv.danforthcenter.org/pages/data.html), we recommend first testing with sets from the Danforth Center.